Copper Thieves Steal Lives A home where five generations once lived, laughed and loved

 Earl immediately headed back outside, where he turned off the propane at the tank.
 He then called my mother and asked her to notify the county sheriff.
 Mom called the Monona County Sheriff’s Office, and then — along with my sister Kysa and Mom’s youngest sister Beverly and Bev’s husband Dave (who’d been in town visiting with Mom at the time) — drove the two miles out to the farm.

-Between approximately 10:00 – 10:15 a.m., Monona County Sheriff Jeff Pratt and Onawa Police officer Joe Farrens arrived at the farm.
-At that time, Sheriff Pratt, Officer Farrens, Mom and Earl, Dave Anderson and Kysa Ewing went through the house opening windows in efforts to ventilate the home and ensure no individuals (i.e. perhaps those who had broken in) were found unresponsive in any of the rooms.
+Just after 10 a.m., Monona County Sheriff Jeff Pratt and Onawa Police Officer Joe Farrens arrived at the farm.
+At that time, Sheriff Pratt, Officer Farrens, Mom and Earl, Dave Anderson, and Kysa Ewing went through the house opening windows to ventilate the home and ensure no individuals (i.e. perhaps those who had broken in) were found unresponsive in any of the rooms.
 (They later were told the explosion hadn’t occurred at that particular time because oxygen levels in the home were too low.)

 Crime scene evidence included tire tracks in the freshly mown lawn, suggesting the perpetrator(s) drove a small, lightweight pick-up.
 However, no tire casts were made and no fingerprints taken from the kitchen doorknob (point of entry) because law enforcement officials said neither the sheriff’s office nor the police department currently had deputies or officers qualified or trained in extracting fingerprints.